 Scarborough politicians love to complain about how our part of the city is ignored while overlooking rapid transit to our under served neighbourhoods.
-Funding for the Eglinton East LRT (EELRT) has been eliminated twice over the past eight years while the Scarborough subway and SmartTrack push ahead.
-Though it would improve access to jobs, education and services in seven Priority Neighbourhoods, it will take more than lines on a map to secure the future of this 21-stop LRT from Kennedy to Malvern.
+Funding for the Eglinton East LRT (EELRT) has been eliminated twice over the past eight years while funding for $3.56B Scarborough subway and $1.46B SmartTrack remain firmly in place.
+Though there is more overall public support for this line and it’s improved access to jobs, education and services in seven Priority Neighbourhoods, it will take more than lines on a map to secure the future of this 21-stop LRT from Kennedy to Malvern.

 In 2010, the late Rob Ford cancelled the original Scarborough Malvern LRT without a peep from Scarborough councillors.
 The only outcry came from students at U of T Scarborough.
 Had more politicians rallied behind it, construction would have started in 2014 and it would be up and running next year.
 It happened again in 2016 when the costs of John Tory’s one-stop, “Express Subway” skyrocketed from $2-billion to $3.35-billion, eating up any money left over for the EELRT.
 Only Scarborough Guildwood councillor Paul Ainslie proposed a better use of $3.56 billion would be a 24-stop LRT network including both the 17-stop Eglinton East LRT and the 7-stop Scarborough LRT.